 We’ve provided answers to common questions below, but if something still isn’t clear, please reach out — firstname.lastname@example.org.

 Ovulation predictor kits typically measure a hormone called luteinizing hormone (LH), which is released 24-48 hours before ovulation occurs.
-Proov tests measure a metabolite of progesterone, which is produced after you ovulate.
-Therefore, OPKs help to predict when ovulation will occur and Proov tests allow women to confirm that ovulation has occurred.
+Proov tests measure PdG, a metabolite of progesterone, which is produced after you ovulate.
+Therefore, OPKs help to predict when ovulation will occur and Proov tests allow women to confirm that ovulation has successfully occurred.

 If you see 2 pink or purple lines, one in the test area and one in the control area, the test is considered negative.

-Alcohol does not affect your results.
-However, hormonal birth control and medications containing natural or synthetic progesterone will affect your results.
+Hormonal birth control and medications containing natural or synthetic progesterone will affect your results.

 Unfortunately, no. Proov tests are currently only available for shipping to the United States, Canada, and Australia.
 Please contact us if you are interested in discussing distribution opportunities in your country: firstname.lastname@example.org.

 Contact us!
 We would love to hear from you.
 Please reach out at email@example.com.

 Full instructions on how to use Proov can be downloaded here.
 Additionally, each purchase of Proov will include full instructions for use.

 Proov was designed to help monitor ovulation to aid in conception.
 While progesterone remains high during pregnancy, Proov has not been clinically validated for use during pregnancy.